-Germany’s national election will sound the starting gun for a renewed debate on fixing flaws in Europe’s shared currency to prevent future crises.
+There is a renewed debate in Brussels on fixing flaws in Europe’s shared currency to prevent future crises.

-France’s new president Emmanuel Macron has made it clear he is willing to push for change to strengthen the euro and is expected to make proposals in a major speech Tuesday.
+France’s president Emmanuel Macron has made it clear he is willing to push for change to strengthen the euro and is expected to make proposals this month.
 He is pushing for, among other things, a finance minister for the eurozone to oversee a central fiscal pot of money that could even out recessions in individual members.

 Even pro-euro policymakers concede their 19-nation currency union contains weaknesses that fed its debt crisis — and leave it exposed to new trouble.
 But action on fixes has slowed.

 Macron’s ideas are not new but several of them have faced resistance from Germany, always allergic to the idea of being handed the bill for other members’ troubles.
-For example, German Chancellor Angela Merkel and her finance minister, Wolfgang Schaeuble, have pushed back against the idea of EU-wide insurance on bank deposits meant to keep bank troubles from hitting government finances.
+For example, German Chancellor Angela Merkel has pushed back against the idea of EU-wide insurance on bank deposits meant to keep bank troubles from hitting government finances.

 “In several ways, the coming 12-18 months represent an exceptional opportunity for European reform,” says Nicolas Veron, senior fellow at the Bruegel think tank in Brussels and at the Peterson Institute for International Economics in Washington.
 Reasons for that, he said, include: